Local lift repairs for any make and model, nationwide

 A broken lift is considered an emergency due to the potential safety risks it poses.
 Therefore, it’s crucial to contact your lift service provider about the breakdown as soon as possible.
 At Stannah, we provide swift response times to emergency lift repairs, minimising disruption and ensuring the safety of lift users.
 As part of the callout we’ll provide a full lift breakdown report.

 The person within the lift car should be able to call for help via the emergency communication device in the lift car.
 Any reputable lift company will always treat trapped passengers as a priority.

-Note: As a general rule, a person alone in a building should not use a lift
+Note: As a general rule, when someone is alone in a building, they should not use a lift.